mabatko/Gaming-in-AWS/README.md

 So why Ubuntu 18.04 which celebrates five years since release when these lines are written?
 It's simple.
 AMD GPU driver for Ubuntu works only with Ubuntu 18.04.
 Newer Ubuntu versions are not supported (I tried and failed but give it a try and let me know :)).

 Another reason to go with Ubuntu is that Steam supports it.
-I tried Amazon Linux 2 AMI which comes with GPU driver preinstalled and I even managed to start Steam client, but all windows where black.
+I tried Amazon Linux 2 AMI which comes with GPU driver preinstalled and I even managed to start Steam client, but all windows were black.

 #### Spot EC2 instance

 For those who don't know, AWS (usually) has more capacity than is needed to satisfy customer demand.
 This spare capacity is sold in the form of spot EC2 instances at a discount.
 Caveat is that AWS can take this capacity back with only little warning (2 minutes).
 This didn't happen to me yet, but there is always a chance.

 For some, this inconvenience may not be worth the price (or rather saving).
 If your game doesn't allow you to save progress at any moment, spot instance is probably not for you.
-Kerbal space program does allow it, so I go with it.
+Games I play allow it, so I go with spot.
 Plus, in my region are g4ad.xlarge Linux spot instances sold with 70% discount.

 As a side note: Azure and Google cloud spot instances can be price competitive, but they warn you only 30 seconds before they stop your instance.

 ### NICE DCV

 *NICE DCV is a high-performance remote display protocol.
 It lets you securely deliver remote desktops and application streaming from any cloud or data center to any device, over varying network conditions.
 By using NICE DCV with Amazon EC2, you can run graphics-intensive applications remotely on Amazon EC2 instances.
-You can then stream the results to more modest client machines, which eliminates the need for expensive dedicated workstations. *
+You can then stream the results to more modest client machines, which eliminates the need for expensive dedicated workstations.*

 NICE DCV is free if you run it on AWS EC2 instance.
 I guess (hope) that it is better than using RDP for Windows or VNC for Linux.
 I haven't done any research in this area.
 If you did, let me know how it fairs in comparison with other options.
 I'm particularly interested in network bandwidth consumption.